 Plesk provides quota management through Service Plans & Subscriptions.
-These features allow the creations of predefined Plans to control a site’s limitations, including disk quotas.
+These features allow the creation of predefined Plans to control a site’s limitations, including disk quotas.
 Plans can be added, removed, edited, or deleted.
-We get started by logging into Plesk and creating a Service Plan.
+Start by logging into Plesk and creating a Service Plan.

 Creating a Service Plan in Plesk